 I arrived by the level crossing at Maeklong station in decent time after walking through the packed indoor market that had stalls literally right up to the track.
 The sun was burning through, and temperatures were around 30’.

 My luggage was becoming a pest, especially as huge crowds of tourists were gathering.
-I decided to ask a lady running a sweet and cake stall right by where I wanted to be if she’d look after my bags in return for 100BHT?
+I decided to ask a lady running a sweet and cake stall right by where I wanted to be if she’d look after my bags in return for a donation.

 Her assistant immediately recognised me as it transpired that I’d bought my snacks from her on the way to the match the night before.
 They agreed to help me but refused any money.
 It summed up the good folk of the town.